hashcash/wordpress-hashcash/readme.txt

 == Description ==

 This plugin will integrate jQuery plugin Hashcash.IO (https://github.com/hashcash/jquery.hashcash.io) to be used in combination with https://hashcash.io/ service.

+Main development happens in https://github.com/hashcash/wordpress-hashcash .
+Please use it to contribute and file tickets with issues or feature requests.

 ### Protect Against Web Spam